reyesh/frontend-nanodegree-mobile-portfolio/README.md

 In the original code the scrolling pizzas caused jank while in animation.
 The following problems where found:

-1. The animation was done while the scroll event actived
+1. The animation was done while the scroll event actived.
+In other words as the browser was scrolling the function was kept being called on.
-1. Layout trashing
+1. The actual function that animated the pizza was causing layout trashing
-1. There was over 200 pizzas animating of them and only about 18 were on onscreen.
+1. There was over 200 pizzas animating and of them only about 18 were on onscreen.

 The following code shows how I tackled these issues: